mediacms-io/mediacms/README-DEIC.md

 ### Step 3: Group Management Options
 1. **Email Settings**:
    - `verified_email`: When enabled, emails from SAML responses will be marked as verified
-   - `email_authentication`: When enabled, the system will use the email as an identifier
+   - `email_authentication`: When enabled, the system will use the email as an identifier.
+False by default, since we want username to be the identifier
-     - Note: This is currently WIP - setting to `False` will require users to provide an email

 2. **Attribute Mapping**: Maps attributes from the SAML response

+These settings have the following behavior as far as user authentication:
+SOCIALACCOUNT_AUTO_SIGNUP = True, along with Email authentication  off: if SAML user response has associated email x@y.com and system finds this email already on the system (eg an admin has registered in with this address), then the registration form prompts the user to enter another email.
+They cannot set this email, as it says it's already taken by someone else.
+But most important, we don't allow users o be authenticated using their email.